 AI and collaborative robots have revolutionized surgeries in terms of their speed, and depth while making delicate incisions.
 Since robots don’t get tired, the issue of fatigue in the middle of lengthy and crucial procedures is eliminated.

-A few examples of Robots developed for surgeries are Vicarious Surgical which combines virtual reality with AI-enabled robots so surgeons can perform minimally invasive operations, Heartlander, a miniature mobile robot developed by the robotics department at Carnegie Mellon University, which was developed to facilitate therapy on the heart.
+A few examples of Robots developed for surgeries are Vicarious Surgical which combines virtual reality with AI-enabled robots so surgeons can perform minimally invasive operations as well as Heartlander, a miniature mobile robot developed by the robotics department at Carnegie Mellon University, which was developed to facilitate therapy on the heart.

 AI systems facilitate virtual nursing assistants that can perform a range of tasks from conversing with patients to directing them to the best and effective care unit.
 These virtual nurses are available 24/7 and can respond to queries as well as examine patients and provide instant solutions.

-AI has the capacity to surpass human doctors and help them detect, predict and diagnose diseases more accurately and at a faster rate.
-Likewise, AI algorithms have proved to be not only accurate and precise at speciality-level diagnostics, but also cost-effective in terms of detecting diabetic retinopathy.
+AI has the capacity to surpass human doctors and help them detect, predict, and diagnose diseases more accurately and at a faster rate.
+Likewise, AI algorithms have proved to be not only accurate and precise at specialty-level diagnostics, but also cost-effective in terms of detecting diabetic retinopathy.

 For instance, PathAI is developing machine learning technology to aid pathologists in making more accurate diagnoses.
 The company's current goals include reducing error in cancer diagnosis and developing methods for individualized medical treatment.
-(Other than medical and healthcare applications, Machine Learning also has these 7 applications in daily life)
+(Apart from medical and healthcare applications, there are many other Machine Learning applications in daily life)